jonnyburch/jonnyburch.com/_drafts/2024-07-12-why-s-my-ceo-being-an-asshole.md

 date: 2024-07-11 01:06 +0100
 categories: Article
 img:
-description: It's complicated
+description: They're probably staring into the abyss
 ---
 Over the last decade I've been fortunate enough to be employee number 1 at a startup that went on to a level of scale as well as being CEO of a startup that has fundraised, hired and gone through the painful birthing phase.

 As I've gone along, my understanding of the founding journey and the mindset of a founder has evolved.
+But I do know that being in an early stage company being managed by the CEO, whether as a co-founder or an early employee, can be an incredibly challenging job.

+So this article attempts to find some calming words for anyone in that situation, while also exploring the founder psychology that creates such chaos.

+#### What might being an early employee feel like?

+Symptoms may include things like:
+- You attempting to mind read the 'right answer' for fear of everything changing last minute
+- Double standards of you having to justify every decision you make, while they can seemingly change their mind on a whim
+- Lack of communication around decision-making, ghosting catch-ups, being distracted answering emails while on a call with you
+- Poorly structured feedback on work you've done
+- 'The Most Important Thing' being completely unimportant next week
+- A complete lack of understanding or care for how long things take to do well.
+Frustration that something hasn't happened within hours, or minutes

+The following doesn't try to excuse any of this behaviour.
+But it does try to explain it, somewhat?

 #### Founding a startup is an extreme sport.